j-quinn01/LSE-DS105-Movie-Directors/docs/index.md

--- We next examined user composite score and see the sme pattern of (RT -> TMDB -> IMDb) for user composite score
+-- We next examined user composite score and see the same pattern of (RT -> TMDB -> IMDb) for user composite score
 - However, data/graph seems to only partially confirm this as only some patterns are explained but not others in the graph
 <br>